 - Vision Screening

-Vision testing and vision screening can each be a window of opportunity for healthy sight – find out how they are different.
+Vision testing and vision screening can each be a window of chance for healthy sight– find out how they are different.

 - Vision Testing

-Vision testing includes vision testing equipment and procedures that either measure or gauge your visual ability or look closely at specific structures of the eye.
+Vision testing consists of vision screening equipment and treatments that either step or gauge your visual ability or look closely at particular structures of the eye.e.